 The Prince Hall Masonic Lodge is most famous for housing Dr. Martin Luther King Jr.’s Southern Christian Leadership Conference for four decades.
 Built in 1940 by John Wesley Dobbs, the lodge retains its original character due to its uninterrupted use and maintenance by Masonic leadership until 2018, but it has fallen into disrepair and is at risk of being lost.
 TPL has partnered with lodge leadership to restore and conserve the building and ultimately incorporate it into the Martin Luther King, Jr. National Historical Park.

-Pullman National Monument (Chicago, Illinois)
+Pullman National Historical Park (Chicago, Illinois)

 Pullman strikers outside Arcade Building in Pullman, Chicago.
 Photo: Abraham Lincoln Historical Digitization Project